manav828/doneone/PHASE1_TESTING.md

 5. Press `Enter` key
 6. ✅ **VERIFY**: Task is created and success toast appears

-7. Open FlowBoard main app
+7. Open DoneOne main app
 8. ✅ **VERIFY**: The task appears with the website URL captured

 ---